 Confused?
 Don't worry about it.
 By the time you've spent a few days in Paris, all of this will make more sense.

-The practice of compartmentalizing Paris into administrative districts and numbering them sequentially dates back to 1795 when the city was divided into 12 arrondissements.
 In 1860, Emperor Napoleon III more than doubled the size of the city by annexing 11 surrounding towns and expanding the number of arrondissements to the present 20.

 Is a Quartier (Quarter) the Same as a Neighborhood in Paris?

-It depends - but not usually.
+Sometimes - but not usually.

 Each of Paris's 20 arrondissements contains four distinct quartiers (administrative sub-districts) and each quartier has a historic name.

-For example, the Latin Quarter is an area in the 5th, 6th, and even a bit of the 13th districts where students from all other Europe gathered during the Middle Ages while studying at the Sorbonne University.
+For example, the Latin Quarter covers an area in the 5th, 6th, and even a bit of the 13th districts where students from all other Europe gathered during the Middle Ages while studying at the Sorbonne University.
 They spoke Latin as their common language, and that's how this Paris neighborhood got its name.

 Bottom line: Paris neighborhood names and locations within or across arrondissements are useful to know.
 Quartier names, not so much.